 A Trail Riding Saddle With A Cowboy Look

-Circle Y makes a trail riding saddle with a “cowboy look” they call the Circle Y Walnut Grove.
+If you’re looking for a trail riding saddle with a “cowboy” look to it, you might like the Circle Y Walnut Grove.
 It’s a trail riding saddle through and through with a Circle Y “Flex2” saddle tree; three way, adjustable, in-skirt rigging; Circle Y’s “tunnel skirt” design to keep the horse’s spine free of pressure and allow for increased air flow; padded seat, and other features to make it comfortable for horse and rider on the trail.

 The Circle Y Walnut Grove also has a definite “cowboy” look to it, which is uncommon for a trail riding saddle.
 It is built on Wade, slick fork saddle tree, has beautiful floral tooling with border detailing, and iron conchos featuring a bronc riding cowboy.
 You can check it out here: The Circle Y Walnut Grove trail riding saddle.